 Trekking Distance: 35kms

-Best time to travel: Mid June - September
+Best time to do Hampta Pass Trek: Mid June - September

 Hiking the Himalayas in Uttarkhand

 - In winters the sky is usually absolutely clear and the air clean ensuring fantastic views.
 At an altitude of around 3800 m/12500 feet, the summit (Kedarkantha) offers a good challenge to trekkers who are rewarded for the hard work with mesmerising views which are sure to stay with one, lifelong.

 - Days are going to be warm and sunny but be prepared for cold nights with temperature always being sub-zero.

 If luck is taking the trip with you then get ready to be enthralled by spotting wildlife of the region.
 There are leopards, wild cats, birds, bear, boars and the musk deer to be seen.